sigasi/sigasi_insights/content/releasenotes/sigasi-5.03.md

 - More resilient processing of `.project` files
 - Parameters in the `.prefs` files are case-insensitive
 - {{< pill text="Eclipse" >}} Fixed `Errors/Warnings` page not opening when [creating a builder]({{< ref "/manual/eclipse/tools.md#creating-a-builder">}})

+# Sigasi Studio 5.3.2 Point Release

+On October 23, we released Sigasi Studio 5.3.2.
+This release contains the following bug fix:

+- {{< pill text="Eclipse" >}} Fixed blank webviews on Windows

 # System Requirements